Placeholder30/url-shortner/README.md

 # url-shortner
 an api that shortens urls

-livelink to the frontend app: https://trimmer.netlify.app/
+Livelink to the frontend app: https://trimmer.netlify.app/